6gk/stmessage/README.md

 # thememenu - because one theme isn't enough

 A simple script that opens a dmenu with all available theme options and then replaces (links) `~/.Xresources` with it.
 It then restarts i3 via i3-msg reload and calls stmessage.

+If you want to use it, you need to replace the path in the `thememenu` file.

 # stmessage